a3huang/dsp/statistics/8-3-scoring.md

 As we can see, despite the large sample size, the histogram is skewed and there is a clear bias as it tends to overestimate the true scoring rate of 4.
 We can also see this from the mean error (or bias), which has a value of 2.
 This tells us that on average (out of 10,000 trials) the estimated scoring rate overestimates the true scoring rate by 2.

-It is interesting to note that with small values of lambda, the histograms of the estimates tend to be skewed, even for very large values of n.
-However, once lambda gets large enough (at about 80), increasing n tends to make the histograms more symmetric.
+It is interesting to note that for small values of lambda, the histograms of the estimates tend to be skewed, even for very large values of n.
+However, once lambda gets large enough (at about 80), increasing n tends to make the histograms look more symmetric.

 Below is a histogram for a sample size of 10,000 and a lambda of 100.
 ![alt-text](https://github.com/a3huang/dsp/blob/master/img/hist2-8-3.png)

 The following table presents results for several sample sizes, while keeping lam = 100 constant.